 The federation is made up of a national council of 63 members, associate members and co-options from across England and Wales and supported by a national staff team.
 The council is charged with deciding on the overall policy for the federation, continuing the development and leadership of YFCs to meet the needs of its members and developing the status and image of YFC to the outside world.
 It is elected by YFC members to represent their views.

 Through steering groups, the national council also decides and shapes the programme of work at NFYFC - planning events, competitions, campaigns and training for members.
 One of NFYFC’s latest Curve training modules promotes the food and farming narrative and career opportunities aimed at Year 9.
-This is a collaborative project devised by NFYFC and LEAFEd and championed by YFC members.
+This is a collaborative project devised by NFYFC and LEAF Education and championed by YFC members.